emcrisostomo/latency-simulation/blog-post.md

 This is not a choice.
 It is a consequence.

-You don’t “decide” to run at 65% CPU any more than you decide gravity applies today.
+You don’t “decide” to run at 65% CPU any more than you decide that the gravity force exists today.
 If load increases or service time grows, utilization increases.
 Full stop.

 The real choice engineers have is not *whether* there is utilization, but: